shaunzlim0123/inkball_game_java/README.md

 # Inkball Game

 Welcome to the **Inkball Game** repository!
-This project is a recreation and extension of the classic Inkball game, developed as a portfolio piece to showcase object-oriented design principles, modular architecture, and clean code practices.
+This project is a recreation and extension of the classic Inkball game to showcase object-oriented design principles, modular architecture, and clean code practices.

 ## Table of Contents